forsbee/TB-duration-estimation/README.md

 # TB-duration-estimation
-Code and data to estimate TB disease duration from prevalence surveys
+Code and data to estimate TB disease duration from prevalence surveys.